feidens/academic-website/content/project/cryptolib/index.md

 # slides: example
 ---

-We currently develop a cryptography Java library that is primarily used for prototyping and evaluation of schemes from research papers.
+We currently develop cryptimeleon a Java library that is primarily aimed at prototyping and evaluation of privacy-preserving cryptography from research papers.
+For a getting to know cryptimeleon and a 5 minute tutorial go to [cryptimeleon.org](https://cryptimeleon.org).
-We are looking for contributions (e.g. adding additional schemes), so feel free to follow the project on [github](https://github.com/upbcuk) and contact us.
+We are also looking for contributions (e.g. adding additional schemes), so feel free to follow the project on [github](https://github.com/cryptimeleon) and contact us.